thezedwards/smartcontracts/README.md

 ## SafeMath.sol

 Implements helper functions which make simple arithmetic operations with overflow checking.
 Based on OpenZeppelin `SafeMath` smart contract.
-Note that functionS throw when overflow is detected.
+Note that functions throw when overflow is detected.

 #### Functions